haudiobe/5GVideo/README.md

 generates some metrics for each variant defined in the anchor

-> the `metrics` options currently requires third party tools, see below.
+> the `metrics` options uses third party tools, see below.